A $p$-adic arithmetic inner product formula: Abstract

 \section{Abstract}

 Fix a prime number $p$ and let $E/F$ be a CM extension of number fields in which $p$ splits relatively.
 Let $\pi$ be an automorphic representation of a quasi-split unitary group of even rank with respect to $E/F$ such that $\pi$ is ordinary above $p$ with respect to the Siegel parabolic subgroup.
-We construct the cyclotomic $p$-adic $L$-function of $\pi$, and show, under certain conditions, that if its order of vanishing at the trivial character is $1$, then the rank of the Selmer group of the Galois representation of $E$ associated with $\pi$ is at least $1$.
-Furthermore, under a certain modularity hypothesis, we use special cycles on unitary Shimura varieties to construct some explicit elements in the Selmer group called Selmer theta lifts; and we prove a precise formula relating their $p$-adic heights to the derivative of the $p$-adic $L$-function.
+We construct the cyclotomic $p$-adic $L$-function of $\pi$, and a certain generating series of Selmer classes of special cycles on Shimura varieties.
+We show, under some conditions, that if the vanishing order of the $p$-adic $L$-function is $1$, then our generating series is modular and yields explicit nonzero classes (called Selmer theta lifts) in the Selmer group of the Galois representation of $E$ associated with $\pi$; in particular, the rank of this Selmer group is at least $1$.
+In fact, we prove a precise formula relating the $p$-adic heights of Selmer theta lifts to the derivative of the $p$-adic $L$-function.
 In parallel to Perrin-Riou's $p$-adic analogue of the Gross--Zagier formula, our formula is the $p$-adic analogue of the arithmetic inner product formula recently established by Chao~Li and the second author.